jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 (1) A QFE or a member of a QFE group must not advertise a financial adviser service in a way that is misleading, deceptive, or confusing.
 (2) Contraventions of this section give rise to the offences described in section 131.

-**Commission's direction in respect of breach of disclosure or conduct obligation**
+**FMA's direction in respect of breach of disclosure or conduct obligation**

-### 49 Commission may give financial adviser direction in respect of breach of disclosure or conduct obligation
+### 49 FMA may give financial adviser direction in respect of breach of disclosure or conduct obligation
-(1) This section applies if the Commission has reason to believe that a financial adviser is in breach of a disclosure or conduct obligation.
+(1) This section applies if the FMA has reason to believe that a financial adviser is in breach of a disclosure or conduct obligation.
-(2) The Commission may give the financial adviser notice of his or her alleged breach and, if the Commission does give a notice of breach, the Commission must also give the financial adviser a reasonable opportunity to respond.
+(2) The FMA may give the financial adviser notice of his or her alleged breach and, if the FMA does give a notice of breach, the FMA must also give the financial adviser a reasonable opportunity to respond.
-(3) If the Commission concludes, after considering the financial adviser's response, that the financial adviser is in breach, the Commission may give the financial adviser a direction in writing.
+(3) If the FMA concludes, after considering the financial adviser's response, that the financial adviser is in breach, the FMA may give the financial adviser a direction in writing.
 (4) The direction may—
   (a) direct the financial adviser to comply with the conduct or disclosure obligation:
   (b) stipulate any steps that the financial adviser must take in order to comply with the obligation:
-  (c) require the financial adviser to report to the Commission within 28 days of the date of the direction stating how and when the Commission's direction will be implemented.
+  (c) require the financial adviser to report to the FMA within 28 days of the date of the direction stating how and when the FMA's direction will be implemented.
-(5) A financial adviser who fails to comply with a direction by the Commission commits an offence (see section 135).
+(5) A financial adviser who fails to comply with a direction by the FMA commits an offence (see section 135).
-(6) Nothing in this section precludes the Commission from exercising any of its other powers under this Act against a financial adviser.
+(6) Nothing in this section precludes the FMA from exercising any of its other powers under this Act against a financial adviser.

 ## Part 3 — Authorised financial advisers and qualifying financial entities

 ### 50 Outline of this Part
 (1) This Part is divided into 2 subparts.
-(2) Subpart 1 describes who is an authorised financial adviser, how a person is authorised, and the powers of the Commission in relation to an authorised financial adviser.
+(2) Subpart 1 describes who is an authorised financial adviser, how a person is authorised, and the powers of the FMA in relation to an authorised financial adviser.
-(3) Subpart 2 describes what is a qualifying financial entity (a QFE), how an entity achieves QFE status, and the powers of the Commission in relation to a QFE.
+(3) Subpart 2 describes what is a qualifying financial entity (a QFE), how an entity achieves QFE status, and the powers of the FMA in relation to a QFE.

 ### Subpart 1 — Authorised financial advisers